algee/cleanData/CodeBook.md

 The activity label "WALK" was changed to "WALK_LEVEL" to explicitly indicate walking on level ground.

-The new variable name can be decoded (from left to right) as follows:
+The new variable names can be decoded (from left to right) as follows:

     1) 1st character:
           t: indicates a time domain variable